desertrambler/Galaga/README.md

 3. Clone the GitHub repo however you usually clone them

-4. Navigate to the directory you just cloned; from the root of the directory, open a Terminal window and run "love ."
+4. Navigate to the directory you just cloned; from the root of the directory, open a Terminal window and <br> run "love ."
 This should open the game

 5. Have fun!